 However, a prosperous future for the EU is more than just looking at the facts and figures.
-President of Ireland Michael D. Higgins believes we need to dispel any thoughts of dividing people based on their nationality, race or religion in order to rebuild the trust of the union.
-He believes that’s a necessity for the EU to have a flourishing future.
+President of Ireland, Michael D. Higgins, believes we need to dispel any thoughts of dividing people based on their nationality, race or religion in order to rebuild the trust of the union.
+He believes that it’s a necessity for the EU to have a flourishing future.

-Speaking at the launch of the DCU Brexit institute, President Higgins was beseeching people, and politicians in particular, to embrace the diversity of the European Union and not allowing discrimination to seep into the union.
+Speaking at the launch of the DCU Brexit institute, President Higgins was beseeching people, and politicians in particular, to embrace the diversity of the European Union and to stop allowing discrimination to seep into the union.

 “In the absence of an adequate and inclusive discourse, and emboldened by those who seek to mimic the language of the far-right for short-term electoral advantage, these political forces – exploiting and drawing on the despair, alienation and anomie of so many citizens – seek to divide us against one another on the grounds of ethnicity, religion and nationality,” the President said.

 “As a consequence, economic and social cohesion has fractured, and political policies resiling to, and deploying, rhetoric once thought banished from the continent of Europe have seized their moment and begun to re-emerge.

 “While not succeeding in recent electoral contests to achieve majorities in the short term, their gains represent a formidable challenge to any future social cohesion.”

 In recent years, there has been an irrefutable increase in thinking that the EU has departed from the ideals which it was originally established to abide by.